45 Product Photography Apps and Tools for eCommerceMay 13, 2019 - Holly Cardew

 Still can’t find the right photo?
-Stock Up indexes stock photography from 31 different websites and provides them all under the one website.
+Stock Up indexes stock photography from 31 different websites and provides them all under one website.

+When you search for a particular collection or topic on Stock Up, you’ll be led to the original website where you can do a deeper search.
 For a more comprehensive list of great stock photography resources, check out our list of 40 sites with awesome stock images.

 Taking photos with your smartphone might not lead to a career as a professional photographer, but for product photos, modern iPhones and Android cameras are more than capable of taking high-quality images suitable for eCommerce.

 After all, customers want to see what the product will look like when they buy it, not what it will look like on Instagram.

 The app supports a wide range of image formats and lets you make all the essential edits you need to take a basic product photo.

 You can also share the images with your audience straight from the app to help build awareness of your product before launching it.

 TouchRetouch is an impressive app that lets you remove lines and small images from your photos completely!

 The app is very intuitive and the results speak for themselves.
 For those times when you need to clone or remove items from your photos, TouchRetouch is a fantastic tool to have installed on your phone.

 Camera+2 provides access to focus and exposure settings, as well as a ton of presets, to make shooting high-quality photos quick and easy.

 For certain products, people want to see what the product looks like on an actual person.

 Like filters, you don’t want to go overboard, but it can give your product photos a more professional edge where appropriate.

 These apps will help you put the final touches on your product photos, but they can’t compensate for poorly-taken photos.
 You need to know how to take photos with your smartphone first.

 So you have your product photos taken, but they aren’t quite ready to go live on your website yet.

 This list of photo editing software goes beyond Photoshop to cover a range of free and paid tools that will help you edit your product photography and get it retail-ready.

 We get your product photos retail-ready by removing the background from images and optimizing them for your eCommerce store.
 Your images are edited and returned all within 24 hours!

 Their seamless syncing between devices means you can take photos using a DSLR or smartphone, upload them, and have them ready to organize and edit anywhere.

 The software can help you achieve certain stylistic looks, such as glamor shots, or address specific problems in your photos, such as lighting or color correction.

-The GNU Image Manipulation Program (GIMP) is an open source alternative to Adobe Photoshop for Mac, Windows and Linux users.
-Being open source means it is completely free for you to download and use.
+The GNU Image Manipulation Program (GIMP) is an open source alternative to Adobe Photoshop for Mac, Windows, and Linux users.

 The UI might not always be as slick as Photoshop, but if you need a more advanced photo-editor without the Adobe price tag, or just want to try out photo editing, GIMP is a fantastic resource.

-Even though I have Photoshop, Sketch and numerous other image editing apps installed, I find myself using the Pixlr online photo editor on a regular basis.
+Even though I have Photoshop, Sketch, and numerous other image editing apps installed, I find myself using the Pixlr online photo editor on a regular basis.

 Pixlr isn’t as feature rich or intuitive as native applications like Photoshop, but there is a lot to be said for having a powerful photo-editor readily available anywhere you have an internet browser.